What is Linear Perspective in Renaissance Art?

 What is Machiavelli most known for?

-Machiavelli is most known for his book, The Prince,, which provides advice on political leadership and the use of power.
-This work explores the effectiveness of pragmatic and at times ruthless political strategies.
+Machiavelli is best known for his book The Prince, which provides advice on political leadership and the use of power.
+This work explores the effectiveness of pragmatic and, at times, ruthless political strategies.
 It’s often associated with the idea that the ends justify the means.

 What was Machiavelli’s theory?